jbkroner/TalkTurbo/README.md

 # TalkTurbo

-TalkTurbo is a lightweight chatbot platform for Discord that queries the OpenAI GPT 3.5 Turbo model.
+TalkTurbo is a lightweight chatbot platform for Discord that can query a variety of large language models.
 TalkTurbo features simple controls for system prompting, context management, and Dalle-E image generation.
-It also utilizes the OpenAI Moderation Endpoint to protect your API key from abuse.
+It also utilizes the OpenAI Moderation Endpoint to protect your API keys from abuse.

 Once TalkTurbo is added to your server you can talk to the bot by @ing it or using the slash commands.